New Mexico sheriff releases 'Rust' movie shooting investigation | Entertainment

 New Mexico sheriff releases 'Rust' movie shooting investigation

-Baldwin was handed the gun during a rehearsal at a ranch outside Santa Fe.
-A live round hit her and movie director Joel Souza, who survived.
-Baldwin is among up to four people who may face criminal charges for the death of the cinematographer, New Mexico District Attorney Mary Carmack-Altwies said in September.
+A New Mexico sheriff's office on Friday released documents from his investigation into the fatal shooting of cinematographer Halyna Hutchins last year on the set of Western movie "Rust," as a state prosecutor decided whether to press criminal charges.

-A New Mexico sheriff's office on Friday released 551 pages of documents from his investigation into the fatal shooting of cinematographer Halyna Hutchins last year on the set of Western movie "Rust," as a state prosecutor decided whether to press criminal charges.
-Among documents released by the Santa Fe County Sheriff's Office were accounts of interviews with witnesses, including star Alec Baldwin, and text messages and emails from crew and cast members sometimes detailing chaotic and acrimonious conditions on set prior to Hutchins' death on Oct.
+A New Mexico sheriff's office on Friday released documents from his investigation into the fatal shooting of cinematographer Halyna Hutchins last year on the set of Western movie "Rust," as a state prosecutor decided whether to press criminal charges.
+Among 551 pages published by the Santa Fe County Sheriff's Office were interviews with witnesses, including star Alec Baldwin, and text messages and emails from crew and cast members sometimes detailing chaotic and acrimonious conditions on set prior to Hutchins' death on Oct.
 21, 2021.

 Baldwin is among up to four people who may face criminal charges for the death of the cinematographer, New Mexico District Attorney Mary Carmack-Altwies said in September.
-Carmack-Altwies' office had no comment on Friday.
-Baldwin, the "30 Rock" and "Saturday Night Live" actor, has denied responsibility for Hutchins' death and said live rounds should never have been allowed onto the set of the low-budget movie.
+Her office had no comment on Friday.
+The "30 Rock" and "Saturday Night Live" actor has denied responsibility for Hutchins' death and said live rounds should never have been allowed onto the set.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)